It’s a common scenario to see plugin updates in WordPress. Almost every day you might see some plugin updates.

 5 best WordPress backup plugins

-Updraftplus also has a premium version that has numerous features that is essential if you blog has grown up and you have a lot of content to back up.
-Here are few of the features of Updraftplus Pro Version.
+Updraftplus also has a premium version that has numerous features that is essential if your blog has grown up and you have a lot of content to back up.

 5. BackWPup Free